SleGort/datalumina-project-template/README.md

-│   ├── interim        <- Intermediate data that has been transformed, data in this directory │   │                     is what would be called for any feature engineering. (separate files) │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+│   ├── interim        <- Intermediate data that has been transformed, data in this directory │   │                     is what would be called for any feature engineering. (separate files) │   ├── processed      <- The final, canonical data sets for modeling │   ├── raw            <- The original, immutable data dump │   └── test_set       <- Final test set, kept locked until model selection is complete.
+│                         Only to be used for final generalization performance testing.
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │